Practical reference

 Apply this on your real layout

-Use annual map + floor-plan overlay to decide which cures to deploy and which activators to pause.
+Use the annual map with your floor-plan overlay to decide which remedies to apply and which activations to pause.

 FAQ

-No. Conflict-heavy stars are usually better handled with stabilization and cures, not activation.
+No. Conflict-heavy stars are usually handled by calming the sector and applying remedies, not by activating it.

-Can I reuse the same cures every year?
+Can I reuse the same remedies every year?

-Only after checking annual star movement.
-Reusing old setup blindly can create mismatch.
+Only after checking the annual star movement.
+Reusing last year’s setup blindly can create a mismatch.